gasparka/thesis/docs/vhdl_extensions.rst

     Synthesis result of :numref:`mac-pyha-serial` (Intel Quartus RTL viewer)

-:numref:`mac-pyha-parallel` shows that by modiyfing the main function, it is possible to infer two parallel MACs instead
+With slight modification to the 'main' function (:numref:`mac-pyha-parallel`), two MAC's can be connected in parallel instead.
-As expected this would synthesize to parallel MACS as shown on :numref:`pyha_mac_reuse_parallel`.
+As expected this would synthesize to parallel MAC's as shown on :numref:`pyha_mac_reuse_parallel`.

 .. code-block:: python
     :caption: Two MAC's in parallel